nissl-lab/npoi-tutorial/README.md

 ### [Sample 7 - How to set fill pattern color for a cell](https://www.youtube.com/watch?v=K5X-TkBLN_s)

 # Planning Tutorials
-- How to create a bar chart in Excel
+### Excel
-- How to create a Word document with Paragraph and Run
+- How to set up border style for cells
-- How to insert a table in Word document
+- How to change the column width and row height in Excel
 - How to use ExcelMapper to populate an Excel document
 - How to merge cells in Excel
 - How to set the print area in Excel
+- How to apply conditional formats in Excel
+- How to create a bar chart in Excel

+### Word
+- How to create a Word document with Paragraph and Run
+- How to insert a table in a Word document

-# Project Episodes
+### Complete Project
 - Create a multiplication table in Excel
 - Create a colorful matrix table in Excel
 - Create a loan calculator in Excel
 - Create a monthly salary report in Excel
--
+- Create an Excel file from a DataSet collection